1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^9]:(Medvedev and Lerner, p.
 146)

-[^10]:“In general, in talking of the inauspicious contributions of  Lysenko’s followers, to be fair, it must be pointed out that they  formed a relatively small group of theoreticians.”
+[^10]:“In general, in talking of the inauspicious contributions of  [[Lysenko]]’s followers, to be fair, it must be pointed out that they  formed a relatively small group of theoreticians.”
 (Medvedev and Lerner, p.
 150)

-[^11]:“After all, it is said, Lysenko and his followers are in close touch with the practical application of research to problems of agriculture; they settle disputes in the field, and not with useless fruit flies.
+[^11]:“After all, it is said, [[Lysenko]] and his followers are in close touch with the practical application of research to problems of agriculture; they settle disputes in the field, and not with useless fruit flies.
 This is a widespread point of view and, unless it is analyzed, final judgment is not possible.”
 (Medvedev and Lerner, p.
 151)